Arkansas Traumatic Brain Injury Accident Attorney

 - Assistive devices can also help the injured person regain strength or achieve additional functionality.

-If you have suffered a TBI or other serious injury, Ken Kieklak of the Law Practice of Ken Kieklak may be able to help by recovering compensation for your injuries and damages.
-To schedule you free and confidential consultation, call (479) 316-0438 or contact us online.
+If you have suffered a TBI or other serious injury, contact our Arkansas traumatic brain injury lawyers.
+Our team Bentonville Traumatic Brain Injury attorneys and staff may be able to help by recovering compensation for your injuries and damages.
+To schedule your free and confidential consultation, call (479) 316-0438 or contact us online.